A thread on the Golf Monthly Forum got us thinking about golf club membership value for money

 So, do golf club members get value for money?

-A recent Golf Monthly Forum post from user ‘DRW’, who is a member at two clubs, highlighted the fact that rounds at one of their clubs cost £250 per game and £45 per game at the other.
+A Golf Monthly Forum post from user ‘DRW’ last year, who is a member at two clubs, highlighted the fact that rounds at one of their clubs cost £250 per game and £45 per game at the other.

 Perhaps in DRW’s case, they aren’t getting value for money at club 1 unless it is truly world-class.